 Your Main Course

 Most of the traditional main dishes at the Thanksgiving table are already perfect for eating with braces!
 Meats like turkey, ham, and chicken can all be tender enough to chew if you have braces.
 There are also a few spices and herbs you can add to change up your typical Thanksgiving recipes that can boost your overall dental health!
-These recommendations from Dr. Erwin, a holistic dentist in Glendale, are sure to give your main courses the extra kick they need to make Thanksgiving truly phenomenal this year.
+These are sure to give your main courses the extra kick they need to make Thanksgiving truly phenomenal this year.
 Of course, you’ll want to cut up your meat, and any other tough foods, into bite-sized pieces.
 Avoid eating meat directly off the bone, which requires a harmful tearing action that can damage your braces.
 Sorry, no turkey legs this year!

 Most typical Thanksgiving side dishes are already braces friendly, which is great!
 Orthodontic patients are able to easily enjoy sides like potatoes, corn bread, rolls, stuffing, steamed veggies, and soft casseroles.
 One side dish that you’ll need to watch out for is corn on the cob, as the same tearing action that makes turkey legs a bad choice is required to bite the corn off the cob with your front teeth.
 However, you can still eat corn as long as you scrape it off the cob first!